Key Elder Law Dollar Amounts – Medicaid / Assisted Living Benefits / Medicare / SS Benefits

 Social Security and Supplemental Security Income

-More than 71 million people depend on Social Security’s benefit programs, so annual changes to the program and its payouts are always highly anticipated.
+More than 72 million people depend on Social Security’s benefit programs, so annual changes to the program and its payouts are always highly anticipated.
 Substantially higher benefit checks have been a rarity in recent years.
-In 2024, Social Security recipients will see a 3.2% increase in their benefits and Supplemental Security Income (SSI) payments.
-On average, Social Security retirement benefits will increase by more than $50 per month starting in January.
+In 2025, Social Security recipients will see a 2.5 percent increase in their benefits and Supplemental Security Income (SSI) payments.

 Federal benefit rates increase when the cost-of-living rises, as measured by the Department of Labor’s Consumer Price Index (CPI-W).
 The CPI-W rises when inflation increases, leading to a higher cost of living.
 This change means prices for goods and services, on average, are higher.
 The cost-of-living adjustment (COLA) helps to offset these costs.
-With inflation soaring, the extra money will help seniors and others make ends meet!
+As we are still struggling with inflation, the extra money will help seniors and others make ends meet!

 Retirement Earnings Test Exempt Amounts